rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 * If we worship money (mammon) then we will venerate sources and symbols of wealth.
 * If we worship ourselves then we will venerate images of ourselves (as is so common on social media today).
-* If we worship nothing, we will venerate symbols of nothingness, such as postmodern philosophy, moral relativism, fashion trends, and absurdism.
+* If we worship nothing, we will venerate symbols of nothingness, such as postmodern philosophy, moral relativism, fashion trends, and absurdism such as celebrity gossip.
 * If we worship our career, we will venerate symbols of our career, such as business cards, job titles and so forth.

 And then from worship of God: